ShoppingTown Mall: Enclosed mall

-ShoppingTown Mall really started losing stores as of 2015.
-Macy's would be the first anchor tenant to go, shuttering in March of 2015.
-Dick's Sporting Goods moved away from its ShoppingTown Mall store and down the road to the Dewitt Commons just to where Kmart and OfficeMax used to be located at in October of 2015.
-The next anchor tenant to throw in the towel and to leave ShoppingTown Mall is JCPenney, who called it quits on April 8, 2016.
-The last food tenant in ShoppingTown Mall's food court has pulled out of the mall in January of 2018.
-Sears was the last anchor store to admit defeat and to close for good on September 2nd, 2018, leaving ShoppingTown Mall anchorless.
-June 2019 got the departure of Rite Aid at ShoppingTown Mall.
-Moonbeam Capital served "GET OUT" notices to all remaining tenants in September 2020 to make way for a new $400 million development, which will be named District East.
-Much of the existing mall will be demolished for a phased development that includes a substantial residential component, a movie theater complex, a "premium" grocer, specialty retail, and services like doctors and medical offices.
+Moonbeam Capital served notices to all remaining tenants of ShoppingTown Mall in September 2020 to vacate within 30 days.
+This was the first step towards a new $400 million development, which will be named District East.
+Much of the existing mall will be demolished for a phased development that includes a residential component, a movie theater complex, a "premium" grocer, specialty retail, and services like doctors and medical offices.
 The project will also include new sidewalks, bike paths, walking trails, and large park and green space that will serve as a spearhead to the recently enhanced Empire State Trail.